Homelessness

 Homeless Working Group

-In the fall of 2022, the City of Santee established a Homeless Working Group.
-This group is comprised of representatives from the City of Santee, San Diego County Sherriff's Department, Santee Fire Department and various partner agencies.
+Established in fall 2022.
 The group meets every month to collaborate on ways to provide resources to those experiencing homelessness, share data, test ideas, develop public information materials and plan for the future.

 The City has been awarded a joint Encampment Grant with the County of San Diego, the City of San Diego and Caltrans.